thomastaudt/portpics/README.md

  * The only raw files handled right now are '.srw' files (which is trivial to enhance).
  * Maybe get rid of the dependence on exifread
+ * Search through subfolders if desired
+ * Add compression for jpeg files